What pressure should my boiler be?

-To check the pressure, your boiler will have a pressure gauge and the needle will be between 1 and 2 bars, this is often be marked as a green area on the meter.
-On some boilers, with an LCD screen, the boiler pressure will be shown on the screen when you cycle through the various options.
+To check the pressure, your boiler will have a pressure gauge with a needle that is pointing between 0 to 4.
+The recommended pressure is between 1-2 bars and this is often marked as a green area on the meter.
+If your boiler has an LCD screen, the pressure will be shown when you click through the various options on the screen.

 If the pressure in your system is too high, you’ll need to bleed your radiators.
-This will reduce the pressure in your central heating system, which also lowers the pressure in your boiler.
 This is a common occurrence for un-vented heating systems and can cause cold spots in your radiators.

-You’ll need to keep bleeding the radiator until the pressure gauge returns to a safe level.
+Bleeding your radiators will reduce the pressure in your central heating system and boiler - you’ll need to keep bleeding the radiators until the pressure gauge returns to a safe level.

 - Turn your heating on – this will warm up your radiators and build pressure in your system.